Last Updated on

 This process is for transferring money overseas using TransferWise service.
 Each step differs with WorldFirst but only slightly.
 As mentioned earlier, the process is fairly similar.

 Like WorldFirst, TransferWise is based in the UK and it is a fully licensed and well-backed company.
-The exchange rates differ depending on the amount of money you’re transferring overseas or locally.
+The exchange rates differ depending on the amount of money you’re transferring overseas or locally as an alternative to a local bank account.
 However, you can check out current exchange rates via google.

 TransferWise provides transfer fees that are percentage-based.
 Customers are often charged transfer fees between 0.5% and 1.5% respectively.
 It takes one to five business days to successfully transfer or receive money across the world.

-The good thing with TransferWise is, signing up for a multi-currency account costs you nothing.
+The good thing with TransferWise is, signing up for a multi-currency account costs you nothing (including foreign currency without having to deal with foreign exchange rates).
 It is free.
 This makes it easier to pay or receive funds from across the world as they use the real exchange rate at no extra fees.
 Say goodbye to interbank exchange rates and fees.

 Both WorldFirst and TransferWise have different pricing for their outbound money transfers to different parts of the world.